Police shoot man dead after London stabbing incident described as terrorism

 The last such incident in London was in November, when police shot dead a man wearing a fake suicide vest who stabbed two people to death and wounded three more before being wrestled to the ground by bystanders.

-That attack was carried out by a man with Islamist militant sympathies.
+That attack, at London Bridge, was carried out by a man with Islamist militant sympathies.
 He had been jailed for terrorism and released early.

 London’s mayor, Sadiq Khan, said in a statement after Sunday’s incident: “Terrorists seek to divide us and to destroy our way of life - here in London we will never let them succeed.”